my artistic journey

 March 2026

 First Friday Art Walk: March 6th, 2026I’m honored to be the March Featured Artist at Brazen Shop + Studio.
-My bright, bold paintings will be on display throughout the month, with an official First Friday Art Walk evening on March 6th.
+My paintings will be on display throughout the month, with an official First Friday Art Walk evening on March 6th.
 Stop by to browse thoughtfully curated local goods, connect with the community, and view (or take home!) original artwork available for purchase.

 📍 1306 Cornwall Ave, Bellingham, WA 98225